-Anyone who has been using WordPress for a while knows that the automatic updates of the core software work quite well and usually without any problems.
-If it weren't for the plugins.
-Typically, the thought of automatic plugin updates makes the hairs on the back of most website administrators' necks stand up.
-Anyone who has ever gritted their teeth before clicking on the update button knows what I'm talking about.
+Anyone who has been using WordPress for a while will know that the automatic updates of the core software work quite well and usually without any problems.
+If it weren’t for the plugins.
+Typically, the thought of automatic plugin updates makes the hairs on the back of most website administrators’ necks stand up.
+Anyone who has ever gritted their teeth before clicking on the update button knows what I’m talking about.

 There is no fundamental certainty that the updates will go through correctly.
 Not even if the update itself doesn’t fail, but the errors are lurking somewhere – invisibly – in the background.
 Most of the colleagues I interviewed would not perform automatic plugin updates, at least not for all WordPress plugins.
 But why is that actually the case?